AlexFlipnote/ukraine_discord/README.md

 # ukraine_discord
 A script that gets the news from liveuamap.com to post is on Discord as a webhook

-> liveuamap.com has added CloudFlare detection, so this does not work atm
-> Tried multiple ways to fix this

 # Live view
 The bot is currently running and posting news right now as an example inside [my personal Discord server](https://discord.gg/AlexFlipnote), inside the channel `#general_whatever` within the thread called `Ukraine Vs Russia - Discussion and News`.